iTwin/itwinjs-core/docs/core/changehistory/NextVersion.md

 * [IModelDb.exportGraphics]($backend) can now optionally return information about linework (or "open") geometry encountered in a GeometryStream.

 * An example GLTF 2.0 exporter demonstrating these features is now available under test-apps in the iModel.js monorepo.

+## Added a Roadmap

+* [High level Roadmap](./Roadmap.md) - We want your feedback, check it out and help us improve it.